Subaru-PFS/doc/development-management/request.rst

 File a new JIRA ticket to the INFRA project with following information.

-- Long name of a new project, key (e.g. INFRA) of a new project, username of project lead, and description
+- Long name of the new project
+- Key (e.g. INFRA) of the new project
+- Username of the project lead
+- Description
 - Initial components

-Procedure to add new JIRA project
+Procedure to add new JIRA project (to assignee)
 ======

 1. On list of projects page, add new and select "Basic software development"